lcsouzamenezes/OpenCatapult/docs/home/start.md

   - You can download the latest version of the installer
 - SQL Server 2017 (https://www.microsoft.com/en-us/sql-server/sql-server-2017)
   - You can use the `Express` or `Developer` version for local usage
-- Code editor, e.g. Visual Studio Code (https://code.visualstudio.com/)
+- [Optional] Code editor, e.g. Visual Studio Code (https://code.visualstudio.com/)

 **Get the source code**